exercism/awk/docs/ABOUT.md

 # About

 `awk` is an interpreted programming language designed for text processing and typically used as a data extraction and reporting tool.
-It is a standard feature of most Unix-like operating systems.
+It is a standard feature of most Unix-like operating systems, and has a [POSIX specification][posix].

 An `awk` programming paradigm can be said to be "data driven": an `awk` program reads lines (or other units of text), and looks for matches of _patterns_.